 Starting a business with no money is possible.
 The real question is whether it's practical.
 For even the leanest business, it will cost you something at least to start your business.

-Depending on the business you are launching, you might have fees associated with legal requirements to register your business and get licenses and permits.
-You might need to buy insurance to protect your personal and business assets, and to comply with loan or lease terms.
+Depending on the business you're launching, you might have to register your business and apply for licenses and permits.
+These registrations, licenses, and permits often come with fees.
+You might also need to buy insurance to protect both your personal and business assets and to comply with the terms of your business loan or commercial lease.

 No matter the type of business, you'll need a computer, an internet connection, and a website to compete in today's marketplace.
 Even if you already have these tools, you'll need to factor some costs into your budget to maintain them for your business.